Emilia-Capital/comment-hacks/readme.txt

 == Changelog ==

-= 1.3=
+= 1.3 =

 * Enhancements:
     * Add option to restrict comments that are too long, next to too small.
+    * Add `reply-to` header to comment notification and moderation emails, pointing to the post author.
     * Preserve the active tab when saving settings.
-    * Remove [...] from pingback / trackback excerpt in cleaned emails as that's already included by core.
+    * Remove `[...]` from pingback / trackback excerpt in cleaned emails as that's already included by core.
-    * Replace link to ARIN with link to ip-lookup.net for Whois on IP.
+    * Replace link to ARIN with link to [ip-lookup.net](http://ip-lookup.net) for details about the IP.
     * Refactored code for readability and code quality.

 = 1.2 =